3rd Grade Curriculum

 Drama

 The drama program not only seeks to enrich students’ learning through experiencing history and literature but also seeks to build character through the rehearsal and production process.
-Students are given responsibilities appropriate to their developmental level and are encouraged to problem-solve and work together as an ensemble, emulating the body of Christ, as they tell their story.
+Students take on responsibilities appropriate to their developmental level, and they problem-solve and work together as an ensemble, emulating the body of Christ, as they tell their story.

 Physical Education